mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

 between the DHCPv6 client and the DHCPv6 server to the DHCPv6 server.

 In L2 networks, Lightweight DHCPv6 Relay Agents {{RFC6221}}
 can be used.

+When provided, the topology information is available at the DHCPv6 server in form of sequence of the link-address and Interface-ID.

 Then, topology information for the given IP address can be obtained from the DHCPv6 server and used for configuration or other purposes.